-To evaluate our technique on real world models, we implemented our method on top of OptiX 7.0 [11].
+To evaluate our technique on real world models, we implemented our method on top of OptiX 7.0 [Morley 2019].
 For this evaluation we use models that consist of one set of curves (specified through control points and radii), and an optional triangle mesh.
 For the reference method all user primitives are put into a single BLAS, with a tiny TLAS combining the curve and hardware-accelerated triangle BLAS for the mesh geometry, where applicable.
 For our method, the TLAS contains both the masquerading instances and an optional instance for the triangle BLAS.

 Irrespective of the method we use, all curve data is stored in a single linear buffer, a pointer of which is written into the respective curve geometry's Shader Binding Table (SBT) record; i.e., even though our method's BLAS only has a single entry it has access to the entire buffer containing all primitives.
-Both methods use exactly the same ray generation program and shading code, using a path tracer with Disney BRDF [6, 9], the implementation of which we obtained from Usher's ChameleonRT [18].
+Both methods use exactly the same ray generation program and shading code, using a path tracer with Disney BRDF [Hoffman et al. 2015; McAuley et al. 2012], the implementation of which we obtained from Usher's ChameleonRT [Usher 2019].